 COIDA was a lessor in an annual operating lease agreement for the building and land associated with the former National Soccer Hall of Fame.
-The monthly rent was \$5,000.

-Rental income from this property was \$60,000 for the year ended December 31, 2020.
-The lease has been renewed for 2021.
+The monthly rent is \$5,000 for a total of \$60,000 for the year ended December 31, 2021.
+The lease has been renewed for 2022.

 COIDA approved a new five-year use agreement with Oneonta Youth Soccer Association (OYSA) for the use of the soccer fields through December 31, 2025.
-COIDA paid \$1,475 during the year ended December 31, 2020 for facility maintenance.
+COIDA paid \$-0- during the year ended December 31, 2021 for facility maintenance.
 This agreement was renewed for an additional 5 year term.
 Future plans for this property are undecided.
 COIDA is looking for opportunities to make this property more of a year-round venue.